-Postal Gold Coins are a great, AFFORDABLE way to own gold at ONLY $9.95 Over Spot Per Ounce!
+Postal Gold Coins are a great, affordable way to own gold!

 These US Postal Gold Coins contain 1 Troy Ounce of Pure Gold Mixed with Copper to add durability!
-Designs of our Choice.
+Designs will be random.

 Produced at West Point from 1980 to 1984, the United States Mint issued a series of 1 Oz American Arts Commemorative Gold Medallions, honoring the nation’s most accomplished musicians, painters, authors, architects and actors.

 Created to compete with the success of South African Gold Krugerrands, each medallion contains One Troy Ounce of Gold, mixed with copper for durability.
 The medallions were released alongside their ½ Oz gold counterparts.

 The obverse of each 1 Oz Commemorative Arts Gold Coin bears a portrait of the American artist celebrated that year.
 It is inscribed with the words HUMAN RIGHTS and ONE OUNCE FINE GOLD.
 For the first two years of issue, the medallions were not inscribed with their metal content or nation of origin, to differentiate them from federal coins.